pcmarts/Collab-Room-Telegram-App/docs/architecture/telegram-bot-environment-architecture-prd.md

 While the full architectural refactor is being planned, these immediate steps can help mitigate current issues:

+1. **Fix Polling Conflict (CRITICAL)**:
+   - Ensure only one instance of each bot token is running at any time
+   - Stop all bot instances before starting a new one
+   - Add proper cleanup on server shutdown
+   - Consider using webhooks instead of polling for production

-1. **Document Current Bot Tokens**: Create clear documentation of which bot token is used in which environment
+2. **Document Current Bot Tokens**: Create clear documentation of which bot token is used in which environment

-2. **Add Bot Type Logging**: Add logging to track which bot users are registering with
+3. **Add Bot Type Logging**: Add logging to track which bot users are registering with

-3. **Create Bot Migration Script**: Prepare a script to identify which users belong to which bot based on logs
+4. **Create Bot Migration Script**: Prepare a script to identify which users belong to which bot based on logs

-4. **Set WEBAPP_URL Explicitly**: Always set `WEBAPP_URL` environment variable explicitly for each environment
+5. **Set WEBAPP_URL Explicitly**: Always set `WEBAPP_URL` environment variable explicitly for each environment

-5. **Monitor "Chat Not Found" Errors**: Set up alerting for these errors to track impact
+6. **Monitor Errors**: Set up alerting for:
+   - "Chat not found" errors
+   - "409 Conflict" errors
+   - Bot polling failures